abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 }
 ```

-> Changing connection string will cause creation of a new database.
-This database will be empty if data from old database is not moved to new database.
-It is left for developer's choice.
+> Changing the connection string will cause the creation of a new database.
+This database will be empty if data from the old database is not moved to the new database.
+It is left for the developer's choice.

 ### DbMigrator Data Seeding